anawebdev/Free-Code-Camp-Data-Visualization-Projects/Recipe Box/README.md

 - - -

-*This is a project number 3 for [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp)'s Data Visualization Certificate.*
+*This is project number 3 for [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp)'s Data Visualization Certificate.*